serilog/serilog-sinks-opentelemetry/test/Serilog.Sinks.OpenTelemetry.Example/README.md

 ## Running the Program

 From this subdirectory, just run the command `dotnet run`.
-It should start and then send a log to the collector.
+It should start and then send logs to the collector.
+The program adds the "Authorization" header using the basic authentication scheme.

 To see the log on the collector, tail the collector logs:

 ```sh
 kubectl logs -f collector-...